pause() system call in C - explained with examples

 Introduction

-- The calling process receives the signal whose default behaviour is to kill the process.
+• The calling process receives the signal whose default behaviour is to kill the process.
 (OR)

-- The signal handler execution is finished.
+• The execution of the signal handler is completed

-In both the cases the pause() system call returns -1.
+In both the cases, the pause() system call returns -1.

-Behaviour when the process catches signal
+Behaviour when the process catches a signal

-Consider the following program.
+Let’s examine the following program.

 #include <stdio.h>